Wisdom for Caring Well in Body, Mind, and Spirit

 Cultivating Kokoro

 To cultivate Kokoro is to move beyond "getting by" and instead align your inner world so that every action, thought, and feeling flows from a place of centered vitality.
-In this blog, we’ll explore how to bridge these connections and discover the wisdom you need to care well for your whole, authentic self.
+In this blog, we’ll explore how to bridge these connections and discover the wisdom you need to care well for your authentic self.

 Stress is unavoidable.
 But how you think about stress may matter more than the stressor itself.
 Your stress mindset can dramatically affect your physical experience of stress.